 Tell those around you not to disturb you unless the building is on fire!

-Set a timer for 25 minutes, then give the task at hand your all.
+Set a timer for 25 minutes, then give your all to the task at hand.

-If your mind wanders, snap yourself back to attention.
+If your mind wanders, bring yourself back to your task.

 Remind yourself that you need to keep up this level of concentration for only a few more minutes.